Another important point to note is that

 desktop.
 Users can group sets of applications into other submenu under

 when the user logout of his/her desktop session.
-The default desktop
+The tutorial desktop

 comes configured with a set of default third